django/deps/draft/0000-background-workers.rst

       def enqueue(self, func: Callable, priority: int | None, args: List, kwargs: Dict) -> BaseTask:
          """
-         Queue up a task function to be executed
+         Queue up a task function (or coroutine) to be executed
          """
          ...

       def defer(self, func: Callable, priority: int | None, when: datetime, args: List, kwargs: Dict) -> BaseTask:
          """
-         Add a task to be completed at a specific time
+         Add a task function (or coroutine) to be completed at a specific time
          """
          ...